 - The deceased’s parent, provided the deceased maintained them before the deceased died or the deceased is not survived by a partner or children.

-In the ACT, there is a time limit for contesting a Will.
-The legislation states that you must bring a claim within 6 months from the date Probate or Administration is granted.
+In the ACT, there is a time limit for contesting a will.
+The legislation states that you must bring a claim within six months from the date that probate or administration is granted.

-There are some exceptions and in certain cases, out of time applications can be made.
-If an application for family provision is made more than 6 months after the date Probate or Administration is granted, you will need to show the court that you have ‘sufficient cause’.
-The Court has discretion to grant an extension of time if you can show that there is sufficient cause for making a late application.
-You must provide the court with ‘sufficient justification or excuse’ or ‘sufficient explanation.
+There are some exceptions to this time limit and in certain cases, out of time applications can be made.
+If an application for family provision is made more than six months after the date of probate or administration, the claimant will need to show the court that they have ‘sufficient cause’.
+The court has discretion to grant an extension of time if the claimant can show that there is sufficient cause for making a late application.
+The court must be provided with ‘sufficient justification or excuse’ or ‘sufficient explanation.

-How do I Get a Copy of a Will in the Australian Capital Territory?
+How do I get a copy of the will?

-The first thing you should do is contact the executor or the solicitor acting for the estate.
-The executor is the person responsible for administering the deceased’s estate.
-You can also contact the Supreme Court of ACT and find out if there has been a grant of Probate or an application for Probate.
-If Probate has been granted, you can make an application to the Supreme Court for a copy.
+Close family members often do not have access to the will and therefore are unsure what provision has been made for them.
+If you are in this situation, the first thing you should do is contact the executor or the solicitor acting for the estate.
+You can also contact the Supreme Court of the ACT and find out if there has been a grant of probate or an application for probate.
+If probate has been granted, you can make an application to the Supreme Court for a copy of the will.

 In the ACT, the Judge has discretion regarding legal costs in family provision cases.